-Open world games and specifically open-world racing games hold a special place in my heart.
-The freedom to drive any car of your choice and most importantly drive them anywhere makes these free-roam games addictive and very satisfying to play.
+Open world games, and specifically open-world racing games, hold a special place in the hearts of many gamers.
+The freedom to drive any car of your choice – and most importantly drive them anywhere – makes these free-roam racing games addictive and very satisfying to play.

 - Forza Horizon 4

 - Test Drive Unlimited 2